Boosting morale is not a one time shot. It takes time, effort and energy to keep an upbeat attitude.

-Putting all self development instruction aside, when everything goes wrong the very last thing I feel like doing is to be positive!
+Putting all self development instruction aside, when everything goes wrong the very last thing I feel like doing is being positive!

 “Look on the bright side,” others will say.
-Because it’s illegal to kill them, I have had to consider this fluffy inspiration and advice - to try it and assume it will be a success.
+Because it’s illegal to kill them, I have had to consider this fluffy inspiration and advice - to try it and assume it'll be a success.

-I am a motivational speaker!
-I have to believe in this Pollyanna stuff.
+I am a female motivational speaker, so I have to believe in this Pollyanna stuff.
 One of my favorite motivational speeches is a spoof on all this Rah-Rah inspiration.
 We know from experience that we can't just push the conflict under the carpet and pretend it's not there.

-When things go wrong it causes breakdown that is difficult, but that creates equilibrium in that situation.
+When things go wrong it causes breakdown that's difficult, but that creates equilibrium in that situation.